Capacitive sensing: Comparison with other touchscreen technologies

 Capacitive touchscreens are more responsive than resistive touchscreens (which react to any object since no capacitance is needed), but less accurate.
 However, projective capacitance improves a touchscreen's accuracy as it forms a triangulated grid around the point of touch.

-A standard stylus cannot be used for capacitive sensing, but special capacitive stylus, which are conductive, exist for the purpose.
-One can even make a capacitive stylus by wrapping conductive material, such as anti-static conductive film, around a standard stylus or rolling the film into a tube.
-Capacitive touchscreens are more expensive to manufacture than resistive touchscreens.
-Some cannot be used with gloves, and can fail to sense correctly with even a small amount of water on the screen.
+A standard stylus cannot be used for capacitive sensing, but special capacitive styluses, which are conductive, exist for the purpose.
+One can even make a capacitive stylus by wrapping conductive material, such as anti-static conductive film, around a standard stylus or by rolling the film into a tube.
+Until recently, capacitive touchscreens were more expensive to manufacture than resistive touchscreens.
+Not any more (see touchscreen#Construction).
+Some cannot be used with gloves and can fail to sense correctly with even a small amount of water on the screen.

 Mutual capacitive sensors can provide a two-dimensional image of the changes in the electric field.
 Using this image, a range of applications have been proposed.
 Authenticating users, estimating the orientation of fingers touching the screen and differentiating between fingers and palms become possible.
 While capacitive sensors are used for the touchscreens of most smartphones, the capacitive image is typically not exposed to the application layer.

 Power supplies with a high level of electronic noise can reduce accuracy.